z-institute/Never.Fight.Twice/README.md

 ## How to win?
 If the VRF coordinator returns an odd number, and there is at least one NFT in the contract, the player wins.
 Otherwise, the player loses.

+## Live demo
+Head to http://www.neverfighttwice.com:3000/ to try the live demo.

 ## Deployed Contracts
 ### Rinkeby
 - NeverFightTwice: [0xb54D0C3EC3Ebc1dA8feCEBcca3A41997047737Aa](https://rinkeby.etherscan.io/address/0xb54D0C3EC3Ebc1dA8feCEBcca3A41997047737Aa#code)